What is a One Person Corporation?

 Capital gains tax and documentary stamp tax should be paid aside from the sale or donation amount.

-You must settled these taxes first before you can proceed with the registration of the stocks to your name.
+You must settle these taxes first before you can proceed with the registration of the stocks to your name.

 Capital Gains tax is the tax to be paid based on the net gain from the transfer.